polterguy/lizzie/docs/introduction.md

 ```

 This is because in the first example all of our invocations to `expensive` are
-evaluated before we even invoke our `any` function.
+evaluated before we even invoke our `all` function.
 While in our second example,
-we delay evaluation by passing in our function invocations by reference to our
+we delay evaluation of our conditions, by passing in our conditions as _"delayed
-`any` function, which will inspect the values of its arguments, and if it finds
+function invocations"_ to our `all` function, which will only evaluate these
-that these are function invocations, evaluate these functions before it determines
+functions if it needs to evaluate them.
+Since the first `expensive` invocation
-whether or not it's a null value or a true value.
-You can (and _should_) also apply
+returns null, the `all` function does not need to evaluate anymore functions, and
-the same trick for `any` invocations if you know they will be expensive to evaluate.
+can do a _"short-circuit evaluation"_ by simply returning null immediately.

 ### Lists